kuchynkm/newpyprj/README.md

 It takes several steps to properly setup a python project according to the latest best practices.

-Typically, these involve creating a folder structure for the project, setting up python with fresh virtual environment, git repository initialization, cofiguration of pre-commit hooks and more.
+Typically, these involve creating a folder structure for the project, setting up python with a fresh virtual environment, git repository initialization, configuration of pre-commit hooks and more.

-I compiled all the usual repetitive steps I do everytime I create a new python project into a single bash script and made it available here.
+I compiled all the repetitive steps I do everytime I create a new python project into a single bash script and made it available here.

 Feel free to adjust it to your needs.
 Edit the script's default values or add & remove steps to your liking.